-There’s a lot of confusion over whether milk is good or bad for singing.
+There’s a lot of confusion over whether dairy and milk is good or bad for singing.
 Everything in your body is connected, so it’s important to understand how what you consume can affect your vocals.
 Does drinking milk affect your voice?
 What alternatives should you drink instead?

 Should you drink milk before you sing and is dairy bad for your voice?
 Performers are often told that they should avoid drinking milk in the hours before singing, as fat-rich dairy products can cause the mucus in your throat to thicken.

-Drinking milk can make singing more challenging and irritate your vocal cords.
+Drinking milk or dairy products can make singing more challenging and irritate your vocal cords.
 Phlegm can also increase your vocal breaks and make transitioning through your different vocal registers more difficult.
 So what should you drink as an alternative?

 Is milk good for singers?